inforlife/process/development.md

 The new code is pushed regularly to GitHub (at least one per day).

 After the first push, the team member opens in GitHub a [Pull request](https://help.github.com/articles/using-pull-requests) to merge the issue branch into `master`.
+By default, the comment field is pre-populated with `This PR refers to issue #`, the branch owner adds the number of the Issue, so we can trace the Issue within the code.

 After every push to GitHub, the code goes through [CI](https://inforlife.github.io/process/ci.html), to ensure all the tests pass, and through Code Climate which looks for and reports quality issues.